 - The BLS also estimates that at least 27,000 new jobs will be needed in this profession in the next 6 years.

-CPC Medical Billing and Coding FAQs
+Online Medical Billing and Coding Training FAQs

-CPC Medical Billing and Coding Objectives
+Online Medical Billing and Coding Training Objectives

 - Learn how the CPT Category II codes and ICD-10 codes work and how to assign them in common medical billing and coding procedures.